RSX Reality Synthesizer: Press releases

-Sony staff were quoted in PlayStation Magazine saying that the "RSX shares a lot of inner workings with NVIDIA 7800 which is based on G70 architecture."
+Sony staff were quoted in PlayStation Magazine saying that the "RSX shares a lot of inner workings with Nvidia 7800 which is based on G70 architecture."
 Since the G70 is capable of carrying out 136 shader operations per clock cycle, the RSX was expected to feature the same number of parallel pixel and vertex shader pipelines as the G70, which contains 24 pixel and 8 vertex pipelines.

-Nvidia CEO Jen-Hsun Huang stated during Sony's pre-show press conference at E3 2005 that the RSX is twice as powerful as the GeForce 6800 Ultra.
+Nvidia CEO Jensen Huang stated during Sony's pre-show press conference at E3 2005 that the RSX is twice as powerful as the GeForce 6800 Ultra.

+Bumpgate

+The RSX GPU in early models of the PlayStation 3 was initially fabricated using a 90 nm process and was affected by reliability issues related to its packaging and thermal behavior—a problem commonly referred to as "Bumpgate".
+The high operating temperatures of the chip could weaken the solder joints in the ball grid array (BGA) connecting the die to the interposer, leading to degraded performance or complete hardware failure over time.

+Several factors contributed to these failures: